Employee Disengagement: 7 Signs Your Employees are Disengaged (and What to Do About It)

 Poor Communication

 Employees who feel out of the loop or like they aren’t being included in important conversations are likely to start feeling disengaged.
-Communication is key in any business, and it’s important to make sure all employees feel like they can easily connect with their colleagues and voice their opinions.
+Communication is key in any business, and it’s important to make sure all employees feel like they can easily connect with their managers and colleagues to voice their opinions.

 Lack of Connection to the Company Mission